htzheng/ECCV2018_CrossNet_RefSR/README.md

+**NEWS **: A improved CrossNet++ is published in TPAMI and the code can be found at https://github.com/THU-luvision/CrossNetPP

 ## Description
 This repository contains the pyTorch implementation of ECCV2018 paper ''CrossNet: An End-to-end Reference-based Super Resolution Network using Cross-scale Warping''.
 Note that we use a batchsize of 4 instead of 2, and a slightly different input for flownet (see usage 1), results with ~0.2dB higher PSNR is achieved.